snpsuen/Kubeflow_quickstart/artifact/multiple/readme.md

 ### Set up a Kubeflow pipeline

 We proceed to set up a Kubeflow pipeline based on the KFP script, [poly_trainjobs_pipeline.py](poly_trainjobs_pipeline.py).
-As expected, there are four pipeline components in total and each will run as a pod from the same docker image where kubectl is invoked to create the desirable TrainJob and TrainingRuntime CRDs.
+As expected, there are four pipeline components in total and each will run as a pod from the same docker image where kubectl is invoked to create the designated TrainJob and TrainingRuntime CRDs.

 <table>
 	<tr>